(For the love of) Reading

-Pupils selected for extra Literacy support meet weekly in the library for small-group activities based around reading comprehension, punctuation and grammar.
+Students selected for extra Literacy support meet weekly in the library for small-group activities based around reading comprehension, punctuation and grammar.

 Every year, Belvedere hosts a Scholastic book fair.
 For one week, the library is transformed during break and lunch times, into a pop-up shop selling books, posters and stationery.
-Always a popular event, we also earn commission on books sold which in turn leads to many, brand new titles added to the library for pupils to enjoy.
+Always a popular event, we also earn commission on books sold which in turn leads to many, brand new titles added to the library for students to enjoy.

 World Book Day

-Always a big event at Belvedere, activities have included a carefully planned murder mystery party (with teachers getting into character); staff dressed up as book characters; Book Doctor sessions in the library; vlogs of pupils’ favourite books; filming book trailers; the library becoming a ‘book restaurant’; A Hunger Games inspired spa where Sixth Formers painted nails and did hair and henna tattoos for younger pupils - everyone left the library looking more outrageous than when they arrived!
+Always a big event at Belvedere, activities have included a carefully planned murder mystery party (with teachers getting into character); staff dressed up as book characters; Book Doctor sessions in the library; vlogs of students’ favourite books; filming book trailers; the library becoming a ‘book restaurant’; A Hunger Games inspired spa where Sixth Formers painted nails and did hair and henna tattoos for younger students - everyone left the library looking more outrageous than when they arrived!

 The library hosts many activities centred around books and reading.
 These have included a Mad Hatter’s Tea Party; a Harry Potter celebration and a Fantastic Beasts and Where to Find Them 1920s themed party; book bingo; school menus, circuit training sessions, a Capitol spa, quizzes and craft sessions inspired by The Hunger Games, which was a whole school read; coffee and book mornings and Jolobokaflod (the Icelandic celebration of reading new books at Christmas) to name but a few.